kylefox/jquery-modal/README.md

 jQuery Modal uses $.get for basic AJAX support.
 A simple spinner will be displayed by default (if you've included modal.css) and will have the class `modal-spinner`.
 If you've set the `modalClass` option, the spinner will be prefixed with that class name instead.

 You can add text or additional HTML to the spinner with the `spinnerHtml` option, or disable the spinner entirely by setting `showSpinner: false`.

+The default spinner is from the excellent [SpinKit](http://tobiasahlin.com/spinkit/) by [Tobias Ahlin](https://twitter.com/tobiasahlin) 👍

 ## Events